aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-1/_index.md

 com.aspose.cells.Workbook workbook = new com.aspose.cells.Workbook(input);

  //Access first worksheet

 com.aspose.cells.Worksheet worksheet = workbook.getWorksheets().get(0);

  //Print no comments

 worksheet.getPageSetup().setPrintComments(com.aspose.cells.PrintCommentsType.PRINT_NO_COMMENTS);

  //Save workbook in PDF format without comments

 workbook.save("nocomments.pdf");

  //Print the comments as displayed on sheet

 worksheet.getPageSetup().setPrintComments(com.aspose.cells.PrintCommentsType.PRINT_IN_PLACE);

  //Save workbook in PDF format while rendering comments in place

 workbook.save("printinplace.pdf");

  //Print the comments at the end of sheet

 worksheet.getPageSetup().setPrintComments(com.aspose.cells.PrintCommentsType.PRINT_SHEET_END);

  //Save workbook in PDF format while rendering comments at the end of worksheet

 workbook.save("printsheetend.pdf");

 {{< /highlight >}}

 ### **Added Workbook.isLicensed Property**
-Aspose.Cells for Java 8.4.1 has exposed the Workbook.isLicensed which could be of great help in determining if the license has been successfully loaded or not.
-If you access this property before setting the license, it will return false and vise versa, however, the license should be valid.
+Aspose.Cells for Java 8.4.1 has exposed the `Workbook.isLicensed` property, which can be of great help in determining if the license has been successfully loaded or not.
+If you access this property before setting the license, it will return false and vice versa; however, the license should be valid.

-The following sample code demonstrates the usage of Workbook.isLicensed property.
+The following sample code demonstrates the usage of the `Workbook.isLicensed` property.

 **Java**